TABC 2021 Changes

 - Timelines for submitting certain applications to TABC.

-- Businesses’ license changes occurring Sept.
+- Businesses’ license changes that took effect Sept.
 1.

 - What your business needs to do.